8 Best Banks for Nonprofits in 2023

 When To Use U.S. Bank

-For nonprofit organizations with large occasional fundraising events or inconsistent deposit and transaction schedules, U.S. Bank is a great choice for a nonprofit checking account.
-Like Truist, it is a regionally limited bank, but if you have a nonprofit in one of the 26 states it operates, it has one of the best nonprofit accounts on the market.
+For nonprofit organizations with large occasional fundraising events or inconsistent deposit and transaction schedules, U.S. Bank is a great choice for a nonprofit checking account, it has one of the best nonprofit accounts on the market.

 Unlike other providers on this list with monthly limits on free transactions and cash deposits, U.S. Bank has annual limits.
-This makes its nonprofit business checking ideal for a business that might run large events twice a year and, therefore, might not have a consistent amount of transactions month-to-month.
+This makes its nonprofit business checking ideal for a business that might run large events a couple of times a year and therefore might not have a consistent amount of transactions month-to-month.

 U.S. Bank offers up to 1,800 free transactions annually (average of 150 monthly).
 You can deposit up to $30,000 in cash for free each year (average of $2,500 a month) or 300 transactions, whichever comes first.